 - a.
-The final grade is based on assignments, quizzes, exams, attendance and participation in class and other assigned activities. - b.
-Quizzes over chapter readings, grammar points, and vocabulary can be given at any time with or without notice, but a chapter test is administered after the completion of each chapter. - c.
-A minimum grade of "C" is required in this course before the next level can be taken.
+Assignments, online work, quizzes, chapter exams, final exam, attendance, Cultural Center activities, oral evaluations (conversations), participation in class, and other assigned activities. - c.
+Grading Scale: A=90-100% B=80-89% C=70-79% D=60-69% F=59% and below - b.
+Quizzes over chapter readings, grammar points, and vocabulary can be given at any time with or without notice, but a chapter test is administered after the completion of each chapter.
+Chapter exams are given as well as a comprehensive final exam at the end of the course.

 - d.
-Grading Scale: A=90-100% B=80-89% C=70-79% D=60-69% F=59% and below - e.
-Students are required to participate in at least two events (on or off campus) related to Chinese culture.
-This may include attending a Chinese church service, attending a Chinese cultural event in the community, or another activity as approved by the instructor.
+Students must earn a minimum grade of "C" in this course before taking the next level. - e.
+Students are required to participate in at least two events (on or off campus) related to Francophone culture.
+This may include a cultural event in the community, French Club cultural activities, or another activity as approved by the instructor.